 Financial risk can be understood as the probability of having a negative and unexpected result due to market changes.

 These risks can be caused by poor cash flow management or by below expected revenue-related risks.

 - Market transactions or investments with a high level of vulnerability.

 There are 5 main types of financial risk: market risk, credit risk, liquidity risk, legal risk, and operational risk.

 If you would like to see a framework to manage or identify your risk, learn about COSO, a 360º vision for managing risk.

 1. Market risk

-Among the types of financial risks, one of the most important is market risk.
+Among the types of financial risks, market risk is one of the most important.
 This type of risk has a very broad scope, as it appears due to the dynamics of supply and demand.

 For example, this is the risk to which an importer company paying its supplies in dollars and then selling the final product in local currency is exposed.
 In the event of devaluation, that company may suffer losses that would prevent it from fulfilling its financial obligations.

 The same applies to innovations and changes in the market.
 One example is the commercial sector.
 Companies that have managed to adapt to the digital market to sell their products online have experienced an increase in revenue.
 Meanwhile, those that have resisted these transformations show lagging competitiveness.